GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

      -Joc170W/25:30S/33W/56:20N/1:500000

-then a subsequent :doc:`psxy` command to plot symbols only needs to state **-J**\ o in order to activate the same projection.
+then a subsequent :doc:`plot` command to plot symbols only needs to state **-J**\ o in order to activate the same projection.
 In contrast, note that **-J** by itself will pick the most recently used projection.
 Previous commands are maintained in the file ``gmt.history``,